-MAS 511 Technology, Environment and Humanity (3)
+MAS 511 Technology, Environment and Humanity (3) once a vear

 This course will critically analyze technology in relation to human and environmental issues.

 MAS 512 History and Philosophy of the Social Sciences (3)

 Examines the development, historical context, and long-term importance of major theories of human nature from the 17th century until today.